Shahd-Elazab/Hospital-Emergency-Room-System/README.md

 A deterministic, real-time emergency department triage simulator designed to bypass standard first-come, first-served array limitations.
 The engine calculates an analytical clinical urgency score by dynamically cross-referencing acute active complaints with historical chronic risk profiles, shifting high-risk medical exceptions to the root of a tracking register immediately.

-Developed to demonstrate theoretical spatial optimization and low-level abstract pointer mechanics for **CSE123: Data Structures and Algorithms** at the Egypt University of Informatics (EUI).
+Developed to demonstrate theoretical spatial optimization and low-level abstract pointer mechanics for **CSE123: Data Structures and Algorithms** at Egypt University of Informatics (EUI).

 ---